Get a refresher on aircraft landing procedures. If you are a private pilot going back to flying after some time, you must read this article.

 The Downwind leg.

-Like I mentioned, you enter the downwind leg at a 45-degree angle and maintain an altitude of 1,000 feet AGL.
+As I mentioned, you enter the downwind leg at a 45-degree angle and maintain an altitude of 1,000 feet AGL.

-Let’s suppose you are on the right downwind of Runway 09 and flying a Cessna 172.
+You are on the right downwind of Runway 09 and flying a Cessna 172.

 Before entering the leg downwind, finish your landing checklist for your particular aircraft.